laughlin-joseph/FetchPickPlaceSAC/README.md

-# A repoository for reinforcement learning exploration and development.
+# A repository for reinforcement learning exploration and development.

 ## Purpose
-The devlopment of this repository is intended to explore modern reinforcement learning algorithms
+The development of this repository is intended to explore modern reinforcement learning algorithms
 using gymnasium environments, including gymnasium robotics environments:

 [Gymnasium: https://gymnasium.farama.org/index.html](https://gymnasium.farama.org/index.html)
 [Robotics: https://robotics.farama.org/index.html](https://robotics.farama.org/index.html)

-> - Developmet uses Visual Studio for managing projects and debugging code.
+> - Developed using Visual Studio for managing projects and debugging code.
 > - Tensorboard is used for tracking model metrics during training,
 > graph visualization, and presenting environment renderings.
 > - Pytorch is used for building neural network modules.